ssonkiya/ssonkiya.github.io/_posts/2017-1-7-Building-Your-Data-Science-Network-Part-2.md

 A mutual acquaintance can also serve as a connection.
 If you have a good conversion with someone, you can ask them (not demand) if they know anyone else in the same field you could talk to.<sup>1</sup> For example, recently [Julia Silge](https://twitter.com/juliasilge), a data scientist I know at StackOverflow, asked if she could connect me to [Lukas Vermeer](https://lukasvermeer.github.io), a data scientist at booking.com.
 He was interested in talking to people about their company's experimentation set-up, and we had a great conversation.
 I then introduced him to Sarah Manning, the manager of our analytics engineering team, as she had talked to some of his colleagues at a conference.
 When doing introductions like this, always do a **double opt-in introduction**, where you ask both people if they're interested in being introduced to the other (hat tip [Lara Hogan](https://twitter.com/lara_hogan/status/893953892404297728) for this advice).

-### Know their weight class
+### Understand their status

-Reaching out to Hadley Wickham or Jenny Bryan very different from reaching out to me.
-They're busier, more well known.
-May not have time to respond.
-They're at the scale where better to make a public post and share broadly, especially if questions are more generally, like "how do I get into data science?"
-See Jesse Maegan's post. https://medium.com/@kierisi/data-science-and-r-how-do-i-start-7a87426e103e
+Reaching out to Hadley Wickham or Jenny Bryan for personal advice is very different than reaching out to me.
+They're busier, more well known, and may not have time to respond.
+They're at the point where it's more helpful for them to make a public post or reply on twitter so their thoughts can be shared broadly, especially for more general questions, like "how do I get into data science?"

-If you do want to start talking to those people or get them to know your work, the value add is really, really critical here.
+Jesse Maegan, who started the [R for Data Science Online Learning Community](https://medium.com/@kierisi/r4ds-the-next-iteration-d51e0a1b0b82), recently discussed this.
+She would get twitter DMs (direct, private messages) asking for advice on figuring out how to continue learning data science.
+She loved getting these messages and would give tailored, individual responses to each, but the volume eventually grew so much she couldn't keep up.
+So instead she wrote this [great post](https://medium.com/@kierisi/data-science-and-r-how-do-i-start-7a87426e103e) on good resources for beginners and some thoughts on learning how to learn so she could scale up her impact.

 ### Get specific